aptpath/clj-ioc/README.md

 However, now the `:foo` IOC namespace does not have complete coverage of the IOC functions and any call to the `:foo` IOC namespace via the `ioc/call` to the missing function (in this case `scientific-name`) will result in a thrown exception.

-It is best practices to *NOT* force registration of partial coverage namespaces (those namespaces without complete resolution of ALL IOC functions).
+It is best practice to *NOT* force registration of partial coverage namespaces (those namespaces without complete resolution of ALL IOC functions).

 ## Testing IOC Function Coverage